 Board of Trustees

 Krista received her undergraduate degree in business administration from Simon Fraser University in British Columbia and qualified as a Certified Public Accountant when she moved to New York City in 1993.
-She currently lives in New York City with her husband and two children.
+She currently lives in New York City with her husband and two children and is the Chair of the Board of Trustees of Empowers Africa.
+She has made over 7 short documentaries over the last several years, some winning awards at various film festivals.
 She is a former Senior Tax Manager for Ernst & Young LLP, former Chair of the Board of Trustees of Africa Foundation (USA), former trustee of Africa Foundation (SA) and the African Wildlife Foundation.
 Krista has traveled extensively throughout Africa and was honored with The African Diaspora Award for “The Friend of Africa” by Applause Africa magazine on December 8th, 2012.
 Krista was honored at the Voss Foundation’s Third Annual Women Helping Women event in the Hamptons on August 7th, 2017.

 Beth Rudin DeWoody